dipdup-io/indexer-sdk/pkg/modules/cron/README.md

 Usage of cron module is described by the [example](/examples/cron/).

-To import module in your code writing following line:
+To import module in your code write following line:

 ```go
 import "github.com/dipdup-net/indexer-sdk/pkg/modules/cron"